 discrete systems, and in particular its applications to random

-geometries, as well as a few other related research directions.
+geometries.
 Real-life motivations for such studies range from attempts

 to quantize gravity to problems in condensed matter physics to